-I am an Assistant Professor of International Relations at the London School of Economics and Political Science (LSE).
-I am a Centre Affiliate at LSE's United States Centre, an Affiliate at Stanford University's Center for International Security and Cooperation (CISAC), a Nonresident Scholar in the Nuclear Policy Program at the Carnegie Endowment for International Peace, and an Editorial Fellow in the Nuclear Security Section of Bulletin of the Atomic Scientists.
-I hold a Ph.D. and M.A. from the Department of Political Science at Stanford University as well as B.A.s in Political Science and Literary Arts from Brown University.
+I am the John G. Winant Associate Professor in U.S. Foreign Policy in the Department of Politics and International Relations at the University of Oxford, and I am a Professorial Fellow at Nuffield College at the University of Oxford.
+I am an Affiliate at Stanford University's Center for International Security and Cooperation (CISAC), a Nonresident Scholar in the Nuclear Policy Program (NPP) at the Carnegie Endowment for International Peace (CEIP), a Visiting Fellow at the Centre for Statecraft & National Security at King's College London, and a Fellow at Charles University's Peace Research Centre Prague (PRCP).
+I hold a Ph.D. from the Department of Political Science at Stanford University.

-My research examines issues of international security, focusing particularly on nuclear weapons and alliance politics.
-My book project argues that credible nuclear guarantees can create fears of reliance on nuclear allies, leading to support within client states for stronger and more independent military capabilities.
-My broader research agenda explores other dynamics of international security, including crisis politics, cybersecurity, and security challenges on the Korean Peninsula.
-I use a variety of methodological tools including survey experiments.
+My research examines historical and contemporary challenges in international security, focusing particularly the role of technology--including nuclear weapons--in alliances.
+My research explores military strategy, deterrence and reassurance, crisis politics, cybersecurity, and security challenges in Europe and on the Korean Peninsula.
+I use a variety of methodological tools including causal inference, historical methods, and survey experiments.
 My portfolio includes survey experiments in more than 30 countries.

-I am an Editorial Fellow at Bulletin of the Atomic Scientists.
-You can find regular articles from me here or by following me on Twitter.
-I also contribute policy reports and other commentaries to the Carnegie Endowment for International Peace.
-My policy writing focuses on issues of nuclear politics and international security, with a particular focus on North and South Korea.
-My policy writing has previously appeared in Foreign Policy, Foreign Affairs, Washington Post, Arms Control Wonk, The National Interest, The Washington Quarterly, War on the Rocks, and other outlets.
+My latest work can be found on X (@Lauren_Sukin), Bluesky (@laurensukin.bsky.social), or LinkedIn (@Lauren Sukin).
+I contribute policy reports and other commentaries to the Carnegie Endowment for International Peace and Bulletin of Atomic Scientists, among other publications.
+My writing has appeared in Foreign Policy, Foreign Affairs, Washington Post, Arms Control Wonk, The National Interest, The Washington Quarterly, War on the Rocks, and other outlets.

 Download a copy of my C.V. here.